ahorner/text-helpers/README.md

 ```

 In any locale file entry, you can reference another key in the locale file by
 using the syntax `!scope.to.key!`.
-For the sake of maintainability, the use of
+For the sake of maintainability, I
-this interpolation should be restricted to small fragments of highly-recycled
+recommend restricting the use of this feature to small, highly-recycled
-static values. `I18n`'s built-in `%{value}` interpolation can be used for
+fragments of static text. `I18n`'s built-in `%{value}` interpolation can be
-variable text.
+used for variable text.

 ### In Views